ABA and Autism Frequently Asked Questions

 In addition to teachers, what other specialists should be on our intervention team?

+Behavior therapists will have certification through the Behavior Analyst Certification Board (BACB).
 Behavior therapists will likely implement a therapy called Applied Behavior Analysis (ABA).
 While the name sounds intimidating, it is basically an organized approach to behavior change where you increase positive behaviors or teach new skills by rewarding the behaviors you want to develop.
 There are a number of specific types of ABA (discrete trial training, pivotal response training, incidental teaching, etc.), but they all work on the same basic behavior principles.

 The goals of ABA are to increase positive behaviors, to teach new skills, to decrease undesired behaviors, and to help children to use these new skills at home, school, and other settings where they play and interact with other people.
-Your behavior therapist should be aware of your child's IFSP or IEP goals and should keep records to track the progress being made.
-For more information about ABA and other treatment approaches, see the "Treating Autism" section of the "First 100 Days Kit" which is available at http://www.autismspeaks.org/ or the Behavior Analyst Certification Board at www.BACB.com.
+Your behavior therapist should be aware of your child’s IFSP or IEP goals and should keep records to track the progress being made.

 This question was carefully investigated by the National Research Council at the request of the U.S. Department of Education’s Office of Special Education Programs.
 The multidisciplinary committee that studied this question agreed on the following: